Sports Pitch Fertiliser and Nutrition

 Most sports pitch compaction is near the surface and can easily be alleviated with aeration.
 Tools such as vertidrainers can be used to break up compaction providing that they are used in the correct conditions.
 These tools are often seen as a drainage aid and used when the soil is too wet which can actually cause further structural damage.
 We are always happy to help with an informal chat about how you manage your pitch and its nutrition.

-Generally in the autumn, we aim to aim to:
+Generally in the autumn, we aim to:

 - Build on grass root growth